 About Prof Allyson Pollock

-Prof Allyson Pollock is director of the Newcastle University Centre for Excellence in Regulatory Science.
+Prof Allyson Pollock is clinical professor of public health at Newcastle University and honorary professor at UCL.
 She was director of Newcastle’s Institute of Health & Society, and has set up and directed research and teaching units at Queen Mary University of London and the University of Edinburgh, establishing some of the UK’s leading undergraduate and postgraduate teaching in global health.
 Prior to that she was Head of the Public Health Policy Unit at UCL and Director of Research & Development at UCL Hospitals NHS Trust.

 She trained in medicine in Scotland and became a consultant in public health medicine in 1991.
 Her research interests include regulatory science, rational medicines use, and access to medicines; health service reorganisation, marketisation and PFI / PPPs; and childhood injuries and the epidemiology of trauma.